Dio dà il pane a chi non ha i denti. (God gives bread to those who have no teeth.)

 - 2 tablespoons cold vegetable shortening or lard, cut into 1/2-inch cubes

-- 1/2 pound sweet Italian sausage (about 2 links)
+- 1/2 pound sweet Italian sausage, removed from casings

 - 1/2 cup chopped parsley

 - 1/2 cup (85 grams) cooked white rice